Pipeline YAML Reference#

 and p2.yml

-are perfectly correct pipeline YAML files that could
+are correct pipeline YAML files that could

-have been used as semaphore.yml
+be used as semaphore.yml

 files.